harrysun26/fedeconseries/README.md

 ## Usage

-A more detailed example can be found in my vignette:
+A more detailed example can be found in the vignette:
 <https://harrysun26.github.io/fedeconseries/articles/the_Vignettes.html>

 ## Functions in package: